horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 Complex numbers have an extremely long history of being despised and ignored by mathematicians.
 They originated from one of the oldest hobbies of mathematics: solving polynomial equations.
 Since the era of the Babylonians around 1500BC, nerds were solving for $x$ in quadratic equations like $x^2+3x+1=0$.
 I can't tell you why this was so popular, except that this was a natural way to extend intutive geometric problems like the area of a square given the length of its sides.

-Nevertheless, solving quadratic equations is an ancient practice, and consequently so our neglect of $\sqrt{-1}$.
+Nevertheless, solving quadratic equations is an ancient practice, and consequently so is our neglect of $\sqrt{-1}$.
 The traditional mindset was that these solutions to quadratics were nonsense because they didn't have a geometrical meaning, so no one did arithmetic with $\sqrt{-1}$.

 It wasn't until the end of the 1500s that Bombelli faced up to a serious problem.
 Cardano's formula for the roots of cubics necessarily required doing algebra with $\sqrt{-1}$, even for roots that were real and had geometric meaning.
 Despite the practical value of his methods, complex numbers continued to be neglected as a field of study.